-I was doing some research for an article I have been asked to write on the “404, page not found” error message and I came across an article on “…the aging of information in the information age” which totally blew my mind!
+I was doing some research for an article I have been asked to write on the “404, page not found” error message and I came across an article on “…the aging of information in the information age (link removed as it has broken)” which totally blew my mind!
 It’s a pretty long winded article but I was interested so, lucky for me, I read it all.

 The bit that made me sit up and take notice is almost halfway down the page where it quotes someone named Hubert Daugherty, a Rice educational technology specialist, as saying transportable media, such as CD’s, have only “mediocre” reliability.
 According to Mr Daugherty “The CD-ROM is a pretty robust storage medium – it’s not magnetic but a format in which pits stamped in the plastic are read by a laser.”

 Apparently this guy said CD-ROMs will last about 20 to 30 years.
 I figured anything I have burned to CD will probably not interest me in 20 to 30 years so that didn’t bother me much.

 It was when they went on to talk about the shelf-life of CD-R’s and CD-RW’s that I got a nasty shock.
 I was not aware the CD’s I burn my stuff onto are different from the CD-ROM’s I buy ready-made but this article put me straight.

 The article says that, according to Daugherty, “The newer recordable CDs are fairly reliable for writing a disc, taking it somewhere else, and reading it, but they’re based on organic dyes.
 Instead of creating physical pits, the CD-R drive mimics the pits by burning spots on the dye.
 The drive can read the spots just as it reads the pits, but the discs don’t last as long because the dye is photo-sensitive.
 If you leave them in sunlight, they can degrade over just a week or two.
 Even conventional room lighting can make them degrade in just a few years.”